-Along with regulations of financial advisors, it will be very critical to conduct an awareness drive to make people sensitive to the fact that that paying fees to a financial advisor/planner is more transparent.
-This shift in perception is very important otherwise many honest financial advisors will have a tough time in running their practice and many consumers will be deprived of good financial advice.
+Along with regulations of financial advisors, it will be very critical to conduct an awareness drive to make people sensitive to the fact that paying fees to a financial advisor/planner are more transparent.
+This shift in perception is very important otherwise many honest financial advisors will have a tough time running their practice and many consumers will be deprived of good financial advice.

 Also, I’m not saying that paying fees for advice is any guarantee for getting good advice, you may even get very valuable advice for free from a friend or you can educate yourself enough to be your own financial advisor.
 But if financial advisor as a profession has to grow and mature, then I think a consumer paying fees for advice is much more transparent than the commission-based model which has an inherent conflict of interest.